 It wouldn't be a proper meal in Colombia without a tasty cup of coffee to close it out.

 For a long time, Colombia's highest-quality coffee beans were reserved for export to other countries.
 While living in the country, I began to see this change.
-As tourism increased, foreigners began looking for and expecting higher-quality coffee.
-Some expats opened cafes.
-Colombians also began to expect more.

-In 2014, Starbucks opened its first cafe in Bogota, followed by about 50 in Colombia.
+In 2014, Starbucks opened its first cafe in Bogotá, followed by about 50 in Colombia.
 Entering the Colombian market, Starbucks committed to using 100% locally-grown beans for the first time.
 That is good for Colombia, but it's also good for the planet.

 But you won't find Starbucks served at El Cielo restaurant.
 Chef Barrientos has a coffee label.
 As a gift, I received a bag of his whole-bean coffee from Farallones de Citará, a mountainous region in southwest Antioquia.